 - Be sure you are logged in with your UW NetID and your UW Google account when attempting to access the application.
 More information about the UW Google Suite is here.

-Applications are due by 8:00 AM on Tuesday, June 1, 2021.
-We intend to notify applicants whether they have been accepted to the class around Monday, June 14.
+Applications are due by 8:00 AM on Tuesday, May 30, 2023.
+We intend to notify applicants whether they have been accepted to the class by Wednesday, June 7.
 Questions may be addressed to email@example.com.